top of page

 Bowls

 In this example the yellow spotted wood has one point, as the nearest.
-Their opponent, white spot, are second closest.
+Their opponent, white spot, is second closest.
 If there had been two yellow spotted woods near to the wood it would have been two points and none to the whites.

 Here's a video "A-Z of Crown Green bowling" to help.